gabeg805/Extensible-Login-Manager/README.md

     - Add/remove a function from any of the '.c' files.
             * Be sure to add/remove the function in the declaration at the top of the '.c' file, as well as in the '.h' header file.
+After that, see below.

     - Rename a file.
             * Be sure to change the names of source, header, and object files (they